peronix/gousb/README.md

 [![AppVeyor Build Status][appveyorimg]][appveyor]
 [![GoDoc][docimg]][doc]

-The gousb package is an attempt at wrapping the libusb library into a Go-like binding.
-Supported platforms include Linux, maxOS and Windows.
+The gousb package is an attempt at wrapping the `libusb` library into a Go-like binding in a fully self-contained, go-gettable package.
+Supported platforms include Linux, macOS and Windows as well as the mobile platforms Android and iOS.

+This package is a fork of [`github.com/kylelemons/gousb`](https://github.com/kylelemons/gousb), which at the moment seems to be unmaintained.
+The current fork is different from the upstream package as it contains code to embed `libusb` directly into the Go package (thus becoming fully self-cotnained and go-gettable), as well as it features a few contributions and bugfixes that never really got addressed in the upstream package, but which address important issues nonetheless.

+*Note, if @kylelemons decides to pick development of the upstream project up again, consider all commits made by me to this repo as ready contributions.
+I cannot vouch for other commits as the upstream repo needs a signed CLA for Google.*

 [travisimg]:   https://travis-ci.org/karalabe/gousb.svg?branch=master
 [travis]:      https://travis-ci.org/karalabe/gousb